particle-iot/thatconf-workshop-2019/content/docs/ch2.md

 ## Bonus: Working with BLE and NFC

 If you're still looking for something else to do, how about some extra, extra credit?

+***Try the BLE APIs***
-Particle recently released Beta support for BLE and NFC and if you're running Device OS v1.3.0 or later, you can try them out on any Gen 3 device (Argon, Boron, or Xenon).
+Recently released Beta support for BLE and NFC and if you're running Device OS v1.3.0 or later, you can try them out on any Gen 3 device (Argon, Boron, or Xenon).
 Why not try adding BLE and/or NFC support to your existing setup?

-Here are a couple of ideas:
+***Here are a couple of ideas:***

 - Advertise temperature and humidity readings via BLE and read from a BLE App.
 Check out [this resource for some hints](https://blog.particle.io/2019/06/26/get-started-with-ble-and-nfc/).
 - Do the same as above, but with NFC.